-New SDS Accommodation Information Management (AIM) System for Faculty
+SDS Accommodation Information Management (AIM) How-To-Guide for Faculty

-This fall will bring a new learning management system that replaces Blackboard.
-Starting in fall 2022, eight Johns Hopkins schools will fully switch to Canvas as the core learning and teaching technology used to deliver online and hybrid courses, and to supplement in-person courses.
+We brought a new learning management system that replaces Blackboard back in Fall 2022.
+Starting in fall 2022, eight Johns Hopkins schools fully switched to Canvas as the core learning and teaching technology used to deliver online and hybrid courses, and to supplement in-person courses.
 The change does not affect courses at the university’s Bloomberg School of Public Health or Center for Talented Youth.
 Read the rest of the article: Fall update: Canvas Learning Management System.

 As the Summer 2022 term begins, JHU is ready to begin the transition to Canvas as the primary learning management system.
 Using the lessons and feedback from the Spring 2022 early adopters, more than 800 courses and 13,000 enrollments have been configured in Canvas for the Summer.